Police reveal where Daniel Khalife disappeared after Wandsworth prison escape

 It was stopped and searched at 8.37am at the junction with Carlton Drive.
 By this point, the driver had been alerted to the situation and had started to return to the prison.

-As he set out details of the route taken by the van before it was stopped by police, which Khalife was believed to have been strapped underneath as it left the prison, he said the force had received more than 50 calls from the public which had provided “some really valuable lines of inquiry”.
+As he set out details of the route taken by the van before it was stopped by police, he said the force had received more than 50 calls from the public which had provided “some really valuable lines of inquiry”.

 In a briefing on Thursday, he told reporters: “This was a really busy area of London and we’ve had no confirmed sightings in any of that information, which is a little unusual and perhaps a testament to Daniel Khalife‘s ingenuity in his escape and some of his movements after his escape.